Understanding the history of C++ allows us to understand the appreciate the traits of the language.

-The C language was developed in 1972 primarily as a systems programming language by Dennis Ritchie at Bell Telephone laboratories (a language to write operating systems with).
-Dennis Ritchie’s goals was to produce a minimalistic language that was:
+The C language was developed in 1972 primarily as a systems programming language by Dennis Ritchie at Bell Telephone laboratories.
+C was designed for systems programming — the kind of programming used to build operating systems, compilers, tools, and low-level software infrastructure.

 - Easy to compile